jessepav/lacygoill-wiki-backup/fasd.md

 # What's the purpose of fasd?

-It  allows  you  to  *quickly  reference*  a file  or  directory  while  on  the command-line, provided that you accessed it in the past.
+It lets you  *quickly reference* a file or directory  while on the command-line, provided that you accessed it in the past.

 ##
 # Installation